Disappearance of Maya Millete: Prosecution of Larry Millete

 In an interview in January 2021, Larry admitted to having arguments with Maya in 2020.
 Beginning on February 3, 2021, Larry hired an attorney and stopped being cooperative with police.
 In April 2021, it was reported that Larry wanted to hire someone to kill the man he suspected Maya had an affair with.
-In May 2021, Larry's remaining firearms were seized by the police based on a gun violence restraining order (GRVO) due to the unsafe environment they posed to his children; his children reportedly knew the passcode to his gun safe and a photo was presented showing his 4-year-old son standing on a table, surrounded by firearms.
+In May 2021, Larry's remaining firearms were seized by the police based on a gun violence restraining order (GVRO) due to the unsafe environment they posed to his children; his children reportedly knew the passcode to his gun safe and a photo was presented showing his 4-year-old son standing on a table, surrounded by firearms.

-In May 2021, Maya's parents requested visitations with the children; Larry refused and did not respond to any further communications with her parents.
-By July, Maya's parents had filed a formal petition for visitation rights and a hearing was set for December 2021.
 In late July 2021, Larry was named a person of interest by the Chula Vista Police Department.
 In September 2021, with visitation of the children still in dispute, Larry made accusations against members of Maya's side of the family, in an attempt to justify the lack of visitation.
 On Tuesday October 19, 2021, Larry Millete was arrested and charged with the murder of his wife Maya.
 During a press conference announcing the arrest San Diego County District Attorney Summer Stephan stated that the body of Maya Millete had not yet been found as of the time of the arrest.
 The arrest came after 67 search warrants had been executed, and 87 interviews had been conducted.
 After Larry's arrest, he remained in custody and was held without bond.
-As a result, the couple's children were passed to their paternal grandparents' custody.
 On Thursday October 21, 2021, Larry pleaded not guilty at his arraignment at San Diego County Superior Court's South County Court in Chula Vista.
-As part of his arraignment, he was prohibited from contacting his children to prevent further emotional trauma.
+On Thursday November 4, Larry was denied bail and release, with the judge citing his past threat of harm upon an individual he believes was having an affair with Maya.

+Following a petition in June 2022 by Larry's defense attorney that he was not competent to stand trial, Larry was examined by a psychiatrist.
+San Diego County Superior Court Judge Cindy Davis subsequently ruled in September 2022 that Larry was mentally competent to stand trial.
+Preliminary trial hearings occurred in January 2023, leading to Judge Dwayne Morning ordering Larry to stand trial for the murder of Maya; Larry will be on trial for murder, as well as a firearm possession charge.
+In September 2024, the judge agreed to push the start of the trial to July 7, 2025, after Larry and his attorney requested a delay due to financial hardship.
+In April 2025, the judge again delayed the trial until January 2026.
+In September 2025, the trial was once again delayed until March 9, 2026, which Millete's attorneys said was expected to be the final postponement.